 - Every now and then the boss spawns a kwama add.

 Chokethorn is a nasty stationary plant boss in Elden Hollow.
 This fight will test your group’s ability to move away from quickly expanding red circles of doom.
-The fight can take a long time because of Chokethorn’s high health pool and the fact the his adds heal him.
+The fight can take a long time because of Chokethorn’s high health pool and the fact that his adds heal him.

 - Chokethorn periodically pulls distant targets to him.